erduotong/delet/README.md

 https://www.kookapp.cn/app/invite/zqtoid

-Special thanks: Xe_Kr: for providing good resource package (has been allowed to use in the mod package) Pangzhi WZX, Heishandashu: for providing the package mod idea
+Special thanks: Xe_Kr: for providing good resource package (has been allowed to use in the mod package) Pangzhi WZX, Heishandashu: for providing the package mod idea Billchyi provides an introduction in English